Mind Game (film): Release

-As of July 2011, the film's only home video release in a primarily English-speaking country is a region 4-locked, "PAL" DVD-Video released in Australia by Madman Entertainment in 2008, though the Japanese (region 2, "NTSC") DVDs have English subtitles for the feature itself.
+The Japanese DVD release of the film includes English subtitles on the feature itself.
+In 2008, Madman Entertainment in Australia released the film on Region 4 DVD.
 According to Tekkonkinkreet director Michael Arias, there was consideration for a release of the film on R1 DVD but it fell through.
-GKIDS announced that they licensed the film, which streamed on VRV Select on December 29, 2017 followed by a limited theatrical run in February 2018 and a home video release in spring 2018.
+In 2017, GKIDS announced that they licensed the film, which streamed on VRV Select on December 29 of that year, followed by a limited theatrical run in February 2018 and a home video release on August 28 of that year.
 On April Fool's Day in 2018, the movie aired on Adult Swim's Toonami block with Japanese audio and English subtitles.

-Reception
+Reception and legacy

 The film has a 100% rating on Rotten Tomatoes, based on 12 reviews.
 The film's accolades include the Ōfuji Noburō Award at the 2005 Mainichi Film Awards and the Animation Division Grand Prize at the Japan Media Arts Festival in 2004, outranking nominee Howl's Moving Castle.
 Outside Japan, the film had its international premiere at the New York Asian Film Festival in June 2005.
 It had possibly its biggest success at the Fantasia Festival in Canada in July 2005, wherein it beat many live-action films to win all three of the festival's own jury awards it qualified for: Best Film, Best Director (tying with Gen Sekiguchi for Survive Style 5+) and Best Script.
 It also received an additional Special Award for "Visual Accomplishment", as well as placing first (Golden Prize) in the audience award for Best Animation Film and second (Silver Prize), behind Survive Style 5+, for Most Groundbreaking Film.